Roy Williams (basketball coach)

-With a total of 903 wins, Williams took his teams to nine Final Fours in his careers at Kansas and North Carolina.
+With a total of 903 wins, Williams took his teams to nine Final Fours in his careers at Kansas and UNC Chapel Hill.
 Williams is the fifth NCAA Men's Division I head coach to reach 900 wins, and reached the mark in fewer games than any other head coach with 900+ wins.
 He is the only coach in NCAA history to have led two different programs to at least four Final Fours each and the only basketball coach in NCAA history to have 400 or more victories at two NCAA Division I schools.
 He is also 14th all-time in the NCAA in win percentage among men's college basketball coaches.

-With Williams as an assistant coach under Smith, North Carolina won the 1982 national championship.
-As a head coach, Williams coached in a total of six NCAA championship games (1991, 2003, 2005, 2009, 2016, and 2017) including both Kansas and North Carolina.
+With Williams as an assistant coach under Smith, the North Carolina Tar Heels won the 1982 national championship.
+As a head coach, Williams coached in a total of six NCAA championship games (1991, 2003, 2005, 2009, 2016, and 2017) including both Kansas and Chapel Hill.
 On April 4, 2005, Williams won the first national championship of his career as the Tar Heels defeated the University of Illinois in the 2005 NCAA championship game.
 He again led the Tar Heels to a national title on April 6, 2009, against Michigan State.
 Williams won his third and final national championship on April 3, 2017, when he led the Tar Heels to victory against the Gonzaga Bulldogs.
 Williams is one of six NCAA Men's Division I college basketball coaches to have won at least three national championships.

 Early years

 Williams was born in Marion, North Carolina, and spent his early years in the small western North Carolina towns of Marion and Spruce Pine.
 As a child his family relocated to nearby Asheville, where he grew up.
 Williams lettered in basketball and baseball at T. C. Roberson High School in Asheville, North Carolina, all four years.
 In basketball, playing for Coach Buddy Baldwin, he was named all-county and all-conference for two years (1967 and 1968), all-western North Carolina in 1968 and served as captain in the North Carolina Blue-White All-Star Game.
 Williams has stated that Coach Baldwin was one of the biggest influences in his life.

 Williams went on to play on the freshman team at the University of North Carolina at Chapel Hill and study the game under coach Dean Smith.
-When Williams was a sophomore at North Carolina, he asked Smith if he could attend his practices and would sit in the bleachers taking notes on Smith's coaching.
+When Williams was a sophomore at UNC Chapel Hill, he asked Smith if he could attend his practices and would sit in the bleachers taking notes on Smith's coaching.
 Williams also volunteered to keep statistics for Smith at home games and worked in Smith's summer camps.